microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 When instantiated as source-mode, the Client specifies properties such as: size of each buffer, number of buffers, etc. The Module allocates and manages a pool of buffers, allows the Client to retrieve buffers from it or return buffers back to it.

-When instantiated as sink-mode, no buffers are interally allocated.
-However, the Client may retrieve a buffer from a source-mode instance of this Moudle, and temporarily insert it in a sink-mode instance.
+When instantiated as sink-mode, no buffers are internally allocated.
+However, the Client may retrieve a buffer from a source-mode instance of this Module, and temporarily insert it in a sink-mode instance.

-This module provides Methods to retrieve (called get operation) or insert (called put operation) buffers from/to the Moudule intance.
+This module provides Methods to retrieve (called get operation) or insert (called put operation) buffers from/to the Module instance.
 Buffers are retrieved in a FIFO order.

 Optionally, a buffer can be inserted to sink mode instance of this Module with a timeout and a timer callback.
 When the timer expires, the Module removes the buffer from itself and calls the Client's timer callback returning the buffer.